dr-costas/mad-twinnet/README.md

-# MaD TwinNet GitHub Repository
+# MaD TwinNet Audio Research Group Repository

 ### Welcome to the repository of the MaD TwinNet.